 No. The Competency of Operators of Pleasure Craft Regulations only apply to pleasure craft fitted with a motor.

-Yes, you have to do the official Transport Canada exam to obtain your card.
+Yes, following the completion of the course you must complete the official Transport Canada final exam to obtain your card.

 Yes, you must have proof of competency, including the boating card, if you have an engine on board the boat, even if not in use.